streetdrone-home/sd_sockets/CONTRIBUTING.md

    with Licensor regarding such Contributions.
 ~~~

+## Use Non-Boost Asio

+To minimize dependencies, this library only uses the non-Boost version of Asio.
+Changes made that require Boost as a dependency will not be accepted.

 ## Style Guide

 We follow the ROS2 format configuration provided in the `.clang-format` file in